EdwardRutz/tableau-embed-site/README.md

-# Embeddnig a Tableau Dashbord
+# Embedding a Tableau Dashboard

 > Demonstrating how to embed a Tableau dashboard into a website.
 > Pulls Tableau dashboard and data from the public demos at www.Tableau.com